 Common Name: Devil's Tobacco

-Lobelia tupa is a Perennial up to 2.00 metres tall.
+Lobelia tupa is a perennial plant that can grow up to 2.00 metres tall.

 It has medicinal uses.